 Research suggests that many drivers exhibiting aggressive behavior have reasons for their behavior that have nothing directly to do with the conditions they are dealing with on a highway.
 It may be that they are stressed out at work, have marital or family problems or are genuinely emotionally or psychologically disturbed.

-Advice from the AAA is that you should try and ignore aggressive drivers and intimidation you may receive from them.
+Advice from the AAA is that you should try and ignore aggressive drivers and the intimidation you may receive from them.
 There may be a temptation to respond in kind, but the likelihood is that the incident could quickly escalate and result in more serious injuries.
-Advice is to avoid eye contact, keep as calm as possible, keep as much distance as possible between you and the aggressive driver and if necessary get help or back up from nearby motorists.
+Advice is to avoid eye contact, keep as calm as possible, keep as much distance as possible between you and the aggressive driver, and if necessary get help or back up from nearby motorists.
 If it looks as if the aggressive driver is trying to be physically aggressive, you should call the police.

 What to do if injured in a road rage incident

 If you are injured by an aggressive driver, even if the driver is eventually charged with reckless driving, you may have the right to make a personal injury claim against the driver.
-Personal injury claims are not easy to make as proof is necessary to substantiate your claim.
+Personal injury claims are not easy to make as a proof is necessary to substantiate your claim.
 The fact that an aggressive driver is charged with a traffic offense would certainly help your case.
-Eye witnesses who saw what happened and are prepared to testify that they saw how you were injured will prove invaluable in any personal injury claim.
+Eyewitnesses who saw what happened and are prepared to testify that they saw how you were injured will prove invaluable in any personal injury claim.

 It is difficult to succeed in a road rage claim unless you get legal help from an experienced car accident attorney.
 In Jackson, Mississippi, you should contact the Diaz Law Firm or call us at 601-607-3456 for a no strings attached free consultation.